How to Cook Tofu- Everything you need to know!

 Serve immediately with your favorite sides and ENJOY!

 This is another quick and easy way to prepare tofu.
 Heat about 1-2 tablespoons of oil in a large skillet and then cut your pressed tofu into chunks (big or small work here).
 Place the tofu cubes into the skillet in an even layer and refrain from moving them at all for about 4-5 minutes until the pieces form a nice crust on the bottom.
-Toss and cook on all sides.
+Toss and cook on all sides, about 15 minutes total.

 You can serve this sautéed tofu with any sauce you’d like or toss it into a stir fry.
 There are so many delicious ways to enjoy sautéed tofu!